bobgeorgethe3rd/freesewing/designs/fullshirtsleeve/README.md

 # @freesewing/fullshirtsleeve

-Full shirt sleeves to be used in other designs
+Full Shirt Sleeve design to be used in other designs